 Tis Grias to Pidima

-Arguably the most famous beach of Andros, ‘Tis Grias to Pidima’ is the perfect spot to enjoy the Aegean Sea and dive in its beauty.
+Arguably the most famous beach of Andros, ‘Tis Grias to Pidima’ is the perfect spot to enjoy the Aegean Sea and dive into its beauty.
 It’s a small, sandy cove with a rock formation on its shallow waters that makes it so magnificent, and perfect for photos, as well.

 Tip: If you visit the beach, bring your umbrella and snacks, as there is no shade on this beach and it’s not organized.